Installing an aftermarket radio in your car can lead to a variety of electrical issues. But what exactly are those problems, and how can you fix them?

 First, the unit could be wired incorrectly; for instance, if the + and – terminals are reversed, for instance, then it will draw twice as much as expected.

-Second, older radios often use less efficient designs which weren’t intended to work with modern cars; finally, higher quality units require more energy consumption than factory-installed units do.
+Second, older radios often use less efficient designs that weren’t intended to work with modern cars; finally, higher quality units require more energy consumption than factory-installed units do.

 2. Interfering with the vehicle’s ECU, causing a check engine light